-We will review the case for where winter salting of key commuter routes should be introduced especially on bends, steep sections and where adjacent to busy roads.
+We will review the case for where winter salting of key commuter routes should be introduced.
+It is especially on bends, steep sections and where adjacent to busy roads where cyclists are most at risk of falling on ice.

 Highway-based schemes are covered by the Council's obligation to maintain the Highway, and funding for these is provided by the DfT.
 DfT guidance now suggests that 9% of maintenance budgets be spent on active travel infrastructure13.
 As the Highway is an essential element of the cycle route network we need to be mindful that it needs to be properly maintained for both the safety and comfort of cyclists.
 The edges of the Highway in particular can be subject to poor surfaces, sunken gulleys, overhanging vegetation and other litter/debris.
 This may cause a cyclist to divert suddenly (or be thrown) into traffic.
 Potholes need to be addressed promptly.
-North Somerset Council recently adopted a risk-based approach to Highway maintenance, which is used as the basis to prioritise spending on highway, footway and cycleway maintenance14.
+North Somerset Council practices a risk-based approach to Highway maintenance, which is used as the basis to prioritise spending on highway, footway and cycleway maintenance14.

 Our Highway Maintenance Programme, part of the Transport and Infrastructure Capital Works Programme, does not require schemes to be tested through the Scheme Proposal Evaluation process.
 Instead, the maintenance schemes we allocate our funding to are identified using survey condition data, accident records, customer request reviews and officer identified schemes.
-However, since the Climate Emergency and the rapid need to decarbonise by 2030, we have been making a number of changes to ensure that our Maintenance Programme is helping https://bristolcycling.org.uk/cycling-hospital-admissions-in-2016
+However, since the Climate Emergency and the rapid need to decarbonise by 2030, we have been making a number of changes to ensure